Pesu Mal

 Pesu Mal is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from June 2013 to May 2018.

 Early life and education

 He was born on 3 May 1972 in Jamshoro.

 He has done Bachelor of Engineering from Mehran University of Engineering and Technology.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party on reserved seat for minorities in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party on reserved seat for minorities in the 2013 Pakistani general election.